-- 5. Under Plenary Item 12, Canadian Proposal to Prohibit Fishing for Atlantic Salmon on the Righ Seas, the Plenary unanimously accepted a proposal by the UK delegation that the proposal be considered in a joint meeting of Panels 1-5 to be convened later during the Annual Meeting. - 6.
-The meeting adjourned at 1050 hrs.
+5. Under Plenary Item 12, Canadian Proposal to Prohibit Fishing for Atlantic Salmon on the Righ Seas, the Plenary umanimously accepted a proposal by the UK delegation that the proposal be considered in a joint meeting of Panels 1-5 to be convened later during the Annual Meeting.